bhaggerty/JD/README.md

 - Experience working in infrastructure focused companies
 - Experience and willingness to hire a wide range of roles
 - You shine in highly structured environments and highly chaotic ones.

+#Lead Test Automation Engineer#

+CoreOS is a small company with a big mission: to secure the internet.
+To achieve this, we're seeking talented engineers to work on some of the most interesting problems in distributed systems.
+We're looking for individuals who demonstrate initiative and passion for our goal and are as enthusiastic as we are about bringing warehouse-scale computing to the masses.

+We are looking for a test automation tech lead to build test frameworks and integration tests for our family of products.
+You will be responsible for fully automating testing of Tectonic, our commercial Kubernetes distribution, as well as complex testing scenarios involving CoreOS, etcd and rkt.
+Our products utilize containers, distributed schedulers, dynamic service discovery, and distributed storage.
+You will be supported by a team eager to develop solid test infrastructure based on best practices.
+We are an open source company, so we expect that your framework will be a pioneering open source project in distributed systems.

+*Primary responsibilities will include:*

+- Creating framework for end-to-end testing of fault tolerant distributed systems.
+- Building a library of reference tests using your framework.
+- Assembling a team of talented test automation engineers.
+- Presenting your work at relevant industry conferences and meetups.
+- Being a go to person for our engineering team, as well as sales engineers and professional services for all quality related issues.

+*Your aptitude and willingness to learn is just as important to us as your existing knowledge.
+Hence, experience with the following is valuable, but not necessary:*

+- Collaborate with application and operations engineers.
+- Troubleshoot complex issues in distributed systems.
+- Debug and operate a cluster of Linux systems.
+- Deep understanding of Linux application containers such as rkt and docker.
+- Cloud provider experience e.g. AWS, GCE, etc.
+- Understanding of performance and reliability testing.
+- Experience contributing to open source projects or being an open source maintainer.
+- Working knowledge of Go, C, and configuration management systems such as Jenkins.
+- Prior experience running a team.